-Fill out the application to the UW Graduate School and pay the application fee.
+Fill out the Graduate School application and pay the application fee.
 Applications must be completed online.

 Create an applicant profile or log in to an existing applicant profile

 Create a new application

-Select your application type (Graduate, Graduate Non-Matriculated, Visiting Graduate)
+Select your application type (choose from the drop down list: Graduate)

 Select "Engineering and Mathematics - Bothell (Master of Science in Electrical Engineering)" from the drop-down list of graduate programs

 Complete application as directed

 2. Official Transcripts

-All official transcripts from prior academic work (including community and technical college, colleges and universities) should be uploaded to the Graduate School website as part of the application (obtain a PDF file of the transcript from the university, or scan the transcript into a pdf and upload to the application website.
-Scanned images must be of official transcripts issued by the university.
-Handwritten or retyped will not be accepted.
-Applicants may be requested to provide official paper copies at the time of application).
-Applicants should make every effort to upload official transcripts electronically via the graduate school application.
-Paper transcripts will slow down the review process.
+All official transcripts from prior college level academic work (including community and technical colleges and universities) must be uploaded to the Graduate School website as part of the application.
+Obtain an official e-transcript from the school, or scan the official transcript into a PDF and upload it to the application website.
+Scanned images must be of official transcripts issued by the school; handwritten or retyped transcripts are not accepted.
+Applicants may be requested to provide official paper copies at the time of application.

 Applicants with degrees from outside the United States must upload detailed attested mark sheets or degree statements showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.

 Official transcripts are not required if an applicant’s degree was earned at the University of Washington.
-Instead, applicants with degrees earned from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.
+Instead, applicants with degrees earned form the University of Washington should upload a pdf copy of their unofficial transcript available from MyUW.

 University of Washington